A fan’s guide – the club from early doors to today

 A memorable 3-2 win in Stuttgart in 1991-92 stands out, Osasuna beaten by eventual UEFA Cup winners Ajax in the next round, with a goal in each game by Dennis Bergkamp.

-Since then, Osasuna have either been mired in mid-table or worse.
-In 2009, a 30-yard screamer from Juanfran saved the day against his old club Real Madrid.
+Osasuna were then mired in mid-table or worse.
+In 2009, a 30-yard screamer from Juanfran saved the day against his old club, Real Madrid.
 In bottom place and 1-0 down at half-time, Osasuna’s improbable 2-1 win kept them up for another season.

 El Sadar was built close to the river of the same name, on cheaper land south of town.
 Comprising four two-tiered stands, it was unveiled with a triangular tournament in September 1967.
 The opening game was between Real Zaragoza and Vitória Setúbal.